 Although it is a stereotype that gay men are good dressers, I personally feel it is everyone’s duty to be fashionable, especially gay men.
 Like many out there, I love formalwear.
 Maybe this is because I went to prep school in Connecticut.
 Maybe it’s because I’m an actor and like to dress in costumes.
 Maybe it’s just because I love any clothes or form of fashion.

-Blazers, suits, vests, dress shirts, French cuffs, leathers belts, suspenders, wingtips, pressed pants, shirts studs, cufflinks, and—best of all—neck ties.
-Each and every piece of formal wear can be fashionable, can be coordinated, and can be used as form of expression.
-I love every detail involved in crafting a formal ensemble, from the collarstays to the black leather watch to the argyle socks.
+Blazers, suits, vests, dress shirts, French cuffs, leather belts, suspenders, wingtips, pressed pants, shirts studs, cufflinks, and—best of all—neckties.
+Each and every piece of formal wear can be fashionable, can be coordinated, and can be used as a form of expression.
+I love every detail involved in crafting a formal ensemble, from the collar stays to the black leather watch to the argyle socks.

 But most of all I love bowties.
 Growing up bow ties were for weddings, rich people, or “southern gentleman” … and were infamously difficult to tie.
 When I was a teenager I quickly swore off regular “fat” ties and wore skinny ties, but never thought I’d ever wear bowties.
 As I grew up and became more interested in fashion I started thinking about the idea of diversifying my neckwear.
 I eventually built up a very large collection of skinny ties, everything from basic Ben Sherman ones from the mall to Gucci silk creations from a trip to Rome.
 But at some point, I decided to take the plunge into bowties.